-Last month I slipped and fell, thanks to worn plastic heels on a pair of used, supposedly high-end leather boots.
+Last month I slipped and fell, thanks to plastic heels on a pair of used, supposedly high-end leather boots.
 The result?
 A broken ankle.
 Treatment was 10 – 12 weeks in a medical boot, with no weight on the foot the first 6 weeks.
 I broke it November 15, and our family Christmas trip was planned for Dec 20-28 – putting it right in the middle of my time on crutches.
-I had been mostly home bound since I can’t drive with a medical boot on my right foot.
+I had been mostly home bound since I couldn’t drive with a medical boot on my right foot.
 I was going to be sitting around regardless – so why not in the tropics with an amazing view and plenty of sun?
 I couldn’t think of a better way to spend a week of my healing time.
 Sign me up.

 I had a role model to follow.
 When I was 7 years old my mom had surgery on her knee.
 We went to Mexico with her on crutches and in a full leg cast.
 I have vivid memories of negotiating bus rides into town, treks to the beach, and flight delays at the airport.
 There was no stopping her – she took it on with energy and great humor.
 She showed me that travel was always worth it, even with challenges.
 Now it was my turn.